What Killed I.D. Magazine?

 The big design news of the week–first broken here–was the closing of I.D.
 Magazine, an institution in the industry whose demise came as a shock to many.
 In its 55 years in publication, it influenced and educated generations of designers.

 But why did it die now?
 The recession played a role, for sure.
 Meanwhile, Bruce Nussbaum has blamed American business culture, for failing to support design.
 But the story, as offered by several former staffers, is different.
-(Full disclosure: I was a staff editor at I.D. from 2005 to 2007, and a
+(Full disclosure: I was a staff editor at I.D. from 2005 to 2007, and afreelancer there before it folded.
+Some of the following reflectsevents I witnessed, but I’ve verified these with other former I.D.staffers for accuracy.)

 “I.D. was treated as a one-size-fits-all commodity, no different, really, from any other magazine in F+W’s stable,” says Julie Lasky, I.D.‘s editor from 2002-2009.
 “Requests to give special consideration to our readers, advertisers or culture were usually considered whiny and gratuitous.”
 The chief example of that: As the Web exploded as a profitable design destination–on sites such as Core 77, MocoLoco, Designboom, and Dezeen—I.D. was left behind, without the resources to follow its audience.
 “We presented lots of ideas on how to fix that,” says Jill Singer, I.D.‘s managing editor from 2005-2009.
 But one look a the magazine’s site proves that didn’t happen.